How They Came to Be

 2.“Ready for the world” graduates

 Furr High School serves a high-need student population that comes from across the district.
 The school’s driving goal is to improve access to high-quality learning opportunities for students who are statistically unlikely to thrive in college and career.
 Furr features a new, three-story, $56 million building supported by a district bond initiative that enhances the school’s STEAM focus and includes modern, flexible learning spaces.
-Furr ensures graduates practice skills like leadership, critical thinking, skilled communicating, adaptability, and productivity alongside academic learning and even aligned XQ’s Learner Goals with the district’s Global Graduate profile and state-wide standards of Texas Essential Knowledge and Skills (TEKS).
-Furr also offers a dual credit program providing students an opportunity to earn an associates degree and all students choose an “endorsement” (similar to college “majors”) including STEM, business and industry, arts and humanities, public service, and multidisciplinary.
+Furr ensures graduates practice skills like leadership, critical thinking, skilled communicating, adaptability, and productivity alongside academic learning that is aligned with XQ’s Learner Goals. with the district’s Global Graduate profile, and with state-wide standards of Texas Essential Knowledge and Skills (TEKS).
+Furr also offers a dual credit program providing students an opportunity to earn an associates degree, and all students choose an “endorsement” (similar to college “majors”) including STEM, business and industry, arts and humanities, public service, and multidisciplinary.
+In doing so, students gain professional development training, build field experiences, and earn industry and state approved career oriented certifications.

 “When I came to Furr, I remember talking to my teachers, telling them how much I wanted to become a writer.
 Through my three years here, I became more than a writer.
 I became a leader, a critical thinker, a collaborator, and, most of all, a better student.
 After graduating, I plan to go to college in New York City to major in English.”